dhill2522/metadata-editor/README.md

 # metadata-editor
-A simple, messy, but functional metadata editor for fixing metadata dates in mp4 video files.
+A simple, but functional metadata editor for fixing metadata dates in mp4 video files.